 The Southwest Center for Independent Living (SCIL) offers choices and empowerment for people with disabilities to live independently in the community in the least restrictive environment.
-By providing home and community based supports, programs and services that allow people with disabilities to choose how and where they live, we believe the community will become more diverse while improving the quality of life of our consumers.
+By providing home and community based supports, programs, and services that allow people with disabilities to choose how and where they live; we believe the community will become more diverse and inclusive while improving the quality of life of our consumers.

 SCIL is a non-profit 501(c) (3) organization with the mission to promote a barrier-free environment for all individuals with disabilities through public education and advocacy for social change, and to provide a full range of independent living services which will assist in progressing toward his or her goals for independence.

 SCIL opened February 2, 1986 and was founded in 1985 by a grassroots group of citizens working to protect the civil rights of people with disabilities.
 As a Center for Independent Living we follow the philosophy of consumer control with a majority of the staff and governing board being people with disabilities.
 There are over 400 centers across the country that report to the Rehabilitation Services Administration.